-We actually began our careers on Madison Avenue.
+I actually began my career on Madison Avenue.

-When we started, clients and agencies took pride in their relationships.
-Art Direction and Copywriting were crafts learned virtually by apprenticeship.
-Account Service emphasied the word service, and chances were great that the client began her or his career on the agency side, and you had many agency people that began on the client or media side.
-We learned, grew and were mentored by each other.
-We also shared common goals.
+When I started, clients and agencies took pride in their relationships.
+Art Direction and Copywriting were crafts, learned virtually by apprenticeship.
+Account Service emphasized the word, "service", and chances were great that the client began her or his career on the agency side.
+And, many agency people began on the client or media side.
+We learned, grew, and were mentored by each other.
+We shared common goals.

 1. It should set you and your products apart from your competitors and be memorable.

-2. It needs to present your company’s and products attributes clearly, concisely and never underestimate to audience’s intelligence.
+2. It needs to present your company’s and products' attributes clearly, concisely, and never underestimate an audience’s intelligence.

 3. It must reach as many of the right consumers or customers for your product and services at the best possible costs.